Christmas 2019 in Scottish Castle

 An exclusive MCLEANSCOTLAND west coast Christmas tour, fully guided.
 A splendid west coast tour with history, beaches, sightseeing, drams and castles.

-Wed 25 December, Christmas Day Welcome to a Scottish Christmas 8am – 10am breakfast is served, hot and cold delights, juices tea’s and coffee’s.
-Each guests receives a Christmas present.
+Wed 25 December Christmas Day.
+Welcome to a Scottish christmas 8am – 10am breakfast is served, hot and cold delights, juices tea’s and coffee’s.
 We then head out on a scenic drive – bring your boots – a wee bit of history as we head on a thirty mile scenic single track road, hugging the coast on the Knapdale peninsula between Tarbert and Lochgilphead – deserted beaches, hidden coves and a fascinating array of wildlife.
-Half way along the route; The Kilberry Sculptured Stones – early Christian grave-slabs to late-medieval cross fragments, including the medieval Kilberry Cross, a broken cross-shaft.
+Half way along the route; The Kilberry sculptured stones – early Christian grave-slabs to late-medieval cross fragments, including the medieval Kilberry Cross, a broken cross-shaft.
 Most of the stones were placed in a purpose-built shelter in 1951.
 The cross joined them in 1997.
-We follow the road along scenic single tracks, stopping as we need, until back on the main route some 8 miles from our castle.
-At 12.30 – 1pm you are welcome to a glass of bubbly before a 5 course Christmas lunch!
+We follow the road along scenic single tracks, stopping as we need, until back on the main route 8 miles from our castle.
+At 12.30 – 1pm you are welcomed with a glass of bubbly before a 5 course Christmas lunch!
 After lunch and maybe a drink or two, we drive a couple of miles along to tarbert harbour for some walking and free time.
-Tarbert Castle High on a hill overlooking Tarbert harbour stand the ruins of this striking medieval fortress, associated with King Robert Bruce.
+Tarbert Castle high on a hill overlooking Tarbert harbour stand the ruins of this striking medieval fortress, associated with King Robert Bruce.
 We do not know when the first castle was erected, but in 1325 Bruce repaired and extended an existing castle.
 In the early 16th century, it was the base for a pirate named Alan-nan-Sop Maclean, who raided throughout Argyll and across to Ireland, by the 18th century, it was to fall into ruin.
 Back at Stonefield, this evening features a Scottish themed finger buffet, see you later in the bar.

 Fri 27 December Breakfast is served 8 – 10am.
 We pack up and head back to Edinburgh or Glasgow, obviously on a scenic route once more.
 Your final night here is in the city of your departure at your own cost or onward travel homewards.